douglatornell/2013-09-26-ubc/lessons/ubc-git-collab/tutorial.md

 $ git init
 ```

-We're now in the situation shown in the figure below:

-Our local repository still has two branches called `master` and `moons`,
+Our local repository still has one branch called 'master',
 with the same contents as before.
 The remote repository on GitHub only has a single branch,
 `master`,